10 Test Automation Best Practices to follow

 In this state, no emulator or simulator can replicate real user conditions.
 Websites need to be tested on real devices so that they can work in real-world circumstances such as a low battery, incoming calls, weak network strength, and so on.
 If an in-house lab is not accessible, opt for a cloud-based testing option that offers real devices.
 BrowserStack’s cloud Selenium grid offers 2000+ real devices and browsers for automated testing.
 That means users can run tests on multiple real devices and browsers by simply signing up, logging in, and selecting the required combinations.

-- Use Data-Driven Tests: If multiple data points need to be analyzed together, a manual test becomes out of the question.
-The sheer volume of data, along with the number of variables would make it impossible for any human to conduct quick and error-free tests.
+If multiple data points need to be analyzed together, a manual test becomes out of the question.
+The sheer volume of data, along with the number of variables, would make it impossible for any human to conduct quick and error-free tests.
 Implementing data-driven automated tests boils it down to a single test and a single data set, which can then be used to work through an array of data parameters, thus simplifying the process.

-- Prioritize Detailed & Quality Test Reporting: Automation should serve to reduce the amount of time QA teams have to spend verifying test results.
+Automation should serve to reduce the amount of time QA teams have to spend verifying test results.
 Set up adequate reporting infrastructure with the right tools which generate detailed and high-quality reports for every test.
-If possible, group tests according to parameters such as type, tags functionality, results, etc.
+If possible, group tests according to parameters such as type, tags functionality, results, etc. A good test summary report should be created after each cycle.

 Test automation can only help to create high-quality software and reduce time-to-market when it is implemented in tandem with certain best practices.
 However, it’s important to understand that every testing team and organization has unique requirements.
 Study these practices, and implement them in a way that best suits the software, the business, and the users.